SepehrNaeij/Shooting-Game/README.md

 The first coordinates of the balls on the x-axis is random.</br>
 When the balls reach the end of the path,their directiond will be changed.</br>
 If the player_1 shoot at own ball, will get -3 point and if shoot at the player_2 ball,will get +5 point and such like this is established for player_2.</br>
+The player which should shoot the first fire will be selected random.After each shoot the shooting-turn will be changed.</br>
+Every player which achive to the score limit first will be the winner of the game.<br>
 -----------------------------------------------------------</br>
 <b>Description of the code :</b></br>
 This code is wroted with the functions in $\color{yellow}{turtle}$ library only and not used from any photo for making the shapes.